 March 22, 2008 Southern Harbor Sleds: (26 Photos)

-26. My last snowmobile trip of the season took me back to Southern Harbour on the Easter Holiday long weekend.
-This time the weather cooperated and we had decent late season snow conditions.
-Snow was fairly hard but fresh falling snow flurries were enough too keep the sleds cool and the trails decent.
+26. My last snowmobile trip of the season found me back in Southern Harbour for the Easter Holiday long weekend.
+This time the weather cooperated and we had unusually decent late season snow conditions.
+The snowpack was fairly hard but fresh falling flurries were enough too keep the sleds cool and the trails in good shape.

-24. Captain H, Joe Hepditch & I left Southern Harbour and made decent time to Clarenville on the Groomed Trail.
-Joe was riding a Polaris RMK, Captain H. a 1996 Formula 583, and I was on Project Renegade.
+24. Captain H, Joe Hepditch & I left Southern Harbour and made decent time to Clarenville via the Groomed Trail network.
+Joe was riding his Polaris RMK, Captain H. his 1996 Formula 583, and I was on Project Renegade.

 23.